OWASP/Docker-Security/D04 - Secure Defaults and Hardening.md

 # D04 - Secure Defaults and Hardening

-While D03 - Network Separation and Firewalling aims for providing an an extra layer of protection for any network based services on the host and the containers and the orchestration tool: it doesn't address the root cause.
-It mitigates often the symptom.
+While *D03 - Network Segmentation and Firewalling* aims for providing a layer of protection for any network based services on the host and the containers and the orchestration tool: it doesn't address the root cause.
+It mitigates often just the symptom.
 If there's a network service started which is not needed at all you should rather not start it in the first place.
 If there's a service started which is needed you should lock it down properly.

 ## Threat Scenarios